-Besides the built-in set of events, the Mercury debugger also supports events defined by the user.
-The intention is that users can define one kind of event for each semantically important event in the program that isn't captured by the standard builtin events, and can then generate those events at the appropriate point in the source code.
+Besides the builtin set of events, the Mercury debugger also supports events defined by the user.
+The intention is that users can define one kind of event for each semantically important event in the program that is not captured by the standard builtin events, and can then generate those events at the appropriate point in the source code.
 Each event appears in the source code as a call prefixed by the keyword ‘event’, with each argument of the call giving the value of an event attribute.

 Users can specify the set of user defined events that can appear in a program, and the names, types and order of the attributes of each kind of user defined event, by giving the name of an event set specification file to the compiler when compiling that program as the argument of the ‘event-set-file-name’ option.
 This file should contain a header giving the event set’s name, followed by a sequence of one or more event specifications, like this: